-PSHE Form Time and weekly Student Leadership, Careers guidance assemblies including School Council Academic Mentoring ATL - Attitude to Learning Educational Visits Enrichment Clubs Academic Mentoring ATL - Attitude to Learning Educational Visits Enrichment Clubs
+PSHE Form Time and weekly Student Leadership, Careers guidance assemblies including School Council - Academic Mentoring ATL - Attitude to Educational Visits Enrichment Clubs Learning

 ^{} Personal, Social and Health Education, including Relationship and Sex Education.

 For more information about the personal development curriculum, please contact the Assistant Headteacher for Personal Development by email (enquiries@silverdale.chorustrust.org) or by phone on 0114 236 9991.